-2) Is Liège safe for travellers?
+2) Is Liège safe for travelers?
 Generally speaking, Belgium is fairly safe and doesn’t have high levels of crime.
 That said, Liège has one of the highest crime rates in the country with pickpocketing and other forms of theft being commonplace.
 So keep an extremely close eye on your belongings when out and about in tourist hotspots.
 During dinner one night in Brussels, I actually stopped a thief when he tried to steal my companion’s purse!
-Racism exists everywhere, but if you’re a person of colour or of the Muslim faith, it’s also quite possible you’ll experience incidents of racism.
+Racism exists everywhere, but if you’re a person of color or of the Muslim faith, it’s also quite possible you’ll experience incidents of racism.

 - A Stylish Hotel In Belgium, The Radisson RED Brussels – Are you looking for a stylish boutique hotel in Belgium?
 Look no further than the Radisson RED Brussels for the perfect city stay.

-- The Dramatic Addition To The Port Authority Building In Antwerp – Visit the Port Authority building Antwerp to be treated to a stunning piece of architecture that at first glance, appears to defy gravity.
+- The Dramatic Addition To The Port Authority Building In Antwerp – Visit the Port Authority building in Antwerp to be treated to a stunning piece of architecture that at first glance, appears to defy gravity.

 - The Stunning Architecture of Liège-Guillemins Railway Station – Liège-Guillemins Railway Station isn’t just a busy train station plugged into Europe’s high-speed rail network.
 It’s an attraction in itself.